nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
-    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
-    Amen.
+  text: May God Himself, the God of peace, sanctify you through and through.
+May
+    your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ.
+The One who calls you is faithful, and He will do it.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 25th July 2021
+subtitle: Sunday worship - 1st August 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!